ayushr6/Virtual-Clothes-Try-On/README.md

 ## How to Use?

-- After setting up all environment variables, and twilio account
+- After setting up all environment variables, and twilio account.
 - Open Twilio chat on whatsapp, and type "Hi" or send an image.
-- Share your image or someone's else
+- Share your image or someone's else.
 - Share a garment image you want to try-on.

 Thant's all, it is that simple!!